sanidhy/YouTubeVideoDownloader/README.md

  - `4K`
  - `8K`

+ # Services
+- support upto 8k quality of videos.
+- Free to use
+- Fast downloads and conversions with no rate limiting.
+- work with any video URL: Youtube.
+- Download entire playlist in a batch.
+- Works on any device, whether it be Windows, macOS, iOS, Linux.
+- Not Collect your personal data.
+- Not Contain malvare or any type of virus.

 # How to use:
 - `Download zip` https://github.com/lohriialo/YouTubeVideoDownloader/blob/master/dist/YouTubeVideoDownloader.zip
 - `Unzip "YouTubeVideoDownloader.zip"`
 - `Run 'YouTube Video Downloader.exe'`

 ![alt text](https://github.com/lohriialo/YouTubeVideoDownloader/blob/master/Capture.PNG)

+# How to Use Our YouTube Downloader
+- Find a video on YouTube which you wish to download, then copy its link.
+- Paste the video's link in the download box at the top of this page
+- Now click on the "Download" button

 # Modify and extend it further, requiremments:
 - `Python 3.x`